CS766-Final/CS766-Final-Project/docs/index.md

 ## Methods

+### Processing the Images

+To process the images, we work directly from camera raw images in the Adobe DNG format.
+A crude raw pipeline was implemented using rawpy to extract the mosaiced image and the necessary metadata for color transforms.
+As the focus of this project is on real-time methods for use in embedded/low-compute systems, we perform 2-stage 2x2 pixel binning as opposed to high detail demosaic.
+We simulate ADC clipping with an early gain stage in the raw pipeline.
+This will allow us to determine the level of overexposure at which each method can no longer produce detectable objects with good confidence.
+Reconstructed images result in values greater than 1.0, meaning we must encode the data such that all values are able to be written to 8-bit files.
+We encode the SDR image with both a standard 2.2 gamma power curve and Hybrid Log-Gamma. [[1]][Ref 1] The reconstructed images are all encoded with HLG.
+HLG was chosen because of similarity in characteristic to standard gamma curves while also being able to encode the range 0.0 to 12.0 before clipping.
+This has been sufficient for our purposes, but it is possible to exhaust the range of this encoding, so other encodings may need to be taken into consideration in other situations.

 ### Pixel-wise Separation of Lightness and Color Properties

 The pixel-wise methods used are based on the ability to separate lightness information from the colorfulness and hue information that makes up a color.
-The methods rely on CIE LCh [[1]][Ref 1] and HSV [[2]][Ref 2] as the reconstruction color spaces, respectively.
+The methods rely on CIE LCh [[2]][Ref 2] and HSV [[3]][Ref 3] as the reconstruction color spaces, respectively.
 Though minor implementation details differ – RGB to LCh conversion requires multiple color transforms – the methods follow the same general algorithm.
 We copy an unclipped, white balanced image in camera RGB space and clip it at the defined minimum and maximum values for the scale.
 A conversion to the reconstruction space is applied to both copies of the image.
 In the reconstruction space, we stack the lightness channel (L in LCh, V in HSV) of the unclipped representation with the linearly interpolated color channels of the clipped and unclipped representation.
 We then apply the reverse transform from the reconstruction space to the RGB space.
 These pixel-wise reconstructions follow white balance in the camera pipe but precede any digital gain stage and final display RGB space conversions (sRGB, BT.709, etc).

 In the HSV method, one implementation that was found in the open-source community in the app dcraw used linear interpolation of clipped values and unclipped values to create the reconstruction.
 In our method, we did no linear interpolation to recover the full lightness information given by the sensor.
 Due to the nature of HSV channels not being perceptually linear and being relative values, lightness changes with hue, as does saturation.
 We also found that using the clipped saturation instead of linearly interpolating between the two representations eliminated harsh artifacting at channel clipping boundaries and discoloring across the region.